 - Black pastel paper, black scrapbook paper or black construction paper

 - Spray fixative (optional)

 1. Gather your supplies and cut out your star templates.
-You can use the templates I have made for this project in my printable library or kids can make their own stars and cut those out.
+You can use the templates I made for this project or kids can make their own stars and cut those out.

 2. Start with making your big shooting star first.
 Kids can decide where on their paper to place their star, I think it looks nice in the top corner so there is lots of room for the trailing colors.

 3. Take the big star template and choose a color for your star, you can choose yellow or white or any color really.
 Trace around your star template with thick lines, you want the lines to be fairly thick to help with the smudging.